vidushi07/FindTheMissing/README.md

 - clone the repository
   - `git clone https://github.com/vidushi07/FindTheMissing.git`
-- Download and start Xammp
+- Download and start Xampp
 - Run apache server
 - Goto htdocs (in windows)
   - Copy and paste your FindTheMissing folder in htdocs (in windows).
 For unix system the location may be different.